RoyallyFlushed/royallyflushed/README.md

 ## Hello!

 I am RoyallyFlushed, or Royal for short.
 Some of my publicly released work is below.
-If you'd like to contact me, please reach out on Discord @ `Royal#1234`
+If you'd like to contact me, please reach out on Discord @ `royallyflushed`

 ### About